*Please note this review is for the 2019 version of the Giant TCR Advanced Pro 1.

 Giant Bikes on Clearance Prices

 Gavin from our Leeds store has reviewed the Giant TCR Advanced Pro 1 Disc 2019.
-This bike is one of many which are available to demo from any of our shops for one or two days.
+This bike is one of many which are available to demo from Giant Edinburgh or any of our shops for one or two days.

 MY INITIAL THOUGHTS